AlanS812/data3888-14/README.md

 ## Dataset

-Images were cropped from a high-resolution, annotated breast tissue slide sourced from GEO: GSE243280.
+Images were cropped from a high-resolution, annotated breast tissue slide sourced from [GEO: GSE243280, turn into link].
 The dataset contains ~175,000 labelled cells.

 Cell images were grouped into Tumour, Immune, Stromal, and Other, based on biological function in breast cancer diagnosis and progression.
 Unlabelled cells were excluded from the study.